Development · 7 min read

 In the first example, both operands are of the same type (number) and have the same value, so the comparison returns true.
 In the second example, one operand is a number and the other is a string, but their values are the same, so the comparison returns true.

-In general, it is best to use strict equality whenever possible because it avoids the confusion that type coercion can cause.
-However, there are some cases where loose equality is useful:
+In general, it’s best to use strict equality whenever possible because it avoids the confusion that type coercion can cause.
+There are a few cases where loose equality is useful:

 // Use strict equality when comparing variables of the same type